-Doane is the principal organizer of the think tank’s Conservative Members Retreat, an annual gathering on policy issues attended by some of the top thinkers of the day as well as dozens of conservative members of Congress.
+Doane is responsible for educating members of Congress and their staffs about the think tank’s mission as well as its latest research and policy solutions.
+She is also the principal organizer of the think tank’s Conservative Members Retreat, an annual gathering on policy issues attended by some of the top thinkers of the day as well as dozens of conservative members of Congress.
 She also organizes another premier Heritage event, the bi-annual “new member orientation” for newly elected U.S. representatives and senators.

 She previously was government affairs director of Citizens for a Sound Economy, having joined the grassroots advocacy group in 2000 to develop that shop.
 In addition to communicating the group’s research to officials in the executive and legislative branches, she built relationships with other conservative groups.